Skip to content

 185. Own grievance or complaints system open to all stakeholders?

-The company has a grievance-handling mechanism which is open to both internal and external stakeholders.
+The company has a grievance-handling mechanism that is open to both internal and external stakeholders.
 It reports a flowchart of steps.

 • N